merely-useful/py-rse/py-jupyter.md

 Creating a report in a notebook makes it easier to reproduce the findings, since the code for creating the figures is kept together with the figures in the notebook.
-Notebooks can be exported to HTML, PDF, and many other formats, which facilitates sharing your results with others, and publishing online which we will learn more about in the publishing charter.
+Notebooks can be exported to HTML, PDF, and many other formats, which facilitates sharing your results with others and publishing online, which we will learn more about in the publishing chapter.
 <!--com: TODO link to pub -->
-Exporting can be done via `File --> Export Notebook As...`.
+You can export the notebook to different file types via `File --> Export Notebook As...`.
 When you export to PDF for the first time, you might be asked to download the Latex packages, which are needed to create the PDF.

-JupyterLab can run other applications than notebooks, e.g. there is a Python console, a text editor, and a terminal emulator.
+JupyterLab can also run applications other than notebooks, e.g. there is a Python console, a text editor, and a terminal emulator.
 These can be opened via the launcher page or `File --> New`.
-Application can be placed side by side through drag and drop, and all currently running applications can be viewed in the "Running" tab in the sidebar.
+Applications can be placed side by side by dragging and dropping their windows, and all currently running applications can be viewed in the "Running" tab in the sidebar.
-The next icon in the sidebar is the "Commands Palette" (the color palette icon), which can be used to search among all available toolbar commands for the notebook, e.g. you can search for "Run All" to find that command that runs all cells (also available via `Run --> Run all cells` in the toolbar menu).
+The next icon in the sidebar is the "Commands Palette" (the color palette icon), which can be used to search among all available toolbar commands for the notebook, e.g. you can search for "Run All" to find the command that runs all cells (also available via `Run --> Run all cells` in the toolbar menu).
 Conveniently,
 the command palette also shows a command's keyboard shortcut.